-The required and recommended readings (articles and book chapters) are available as custom materials from AS Soft Reserves (copyright fees apply).
-Most required readings can also be accessed through the class web page (see link above) and the UCSD electronic library.
+The required and recommended readings (articles and book chapters) are available as custom materials from the bookstore (copyright fees apply).
+Most required readings can also be accessed through the class web page (see link above) or the UCSD electronic library.
+The SSH Library holds paper copies of custom materials.